 Caregiver Support Group

-This support group will provide you as the caregiver or loved one, the opportunity to talk to other individuals who are facing some of the same problems that they are.
+This support group will provide you, as the caregiver or loved one, the opportunity to talk to other individuals who are facing some of the same problems that you are.
 It is helpful to talk to sympathetic people about the frustrations you are experiencing.
-Alzheimer’s disease and memory loss problems create many specific problems for families in their daily lives.
+Alzheimer’s disease and memory loss create many specific problems for families in their daily lives.
 Simply getting to know other people with similar concerns is a comfort to many.
 Read more.